- What is SMILE, LASIK, LASEK and TransPRK

 Surface laser treatments (LASEK and TransPRK)

-These treatments are done on the surface of the cornea and involve removal of the surface ‘skin’ layer at the front of the eye, with a laser to reshape the tissue immediately beneath.
+These treatments are performed on the surface of the cornea and involve removal of the surface ‘skin’ layer at the front of the eye, with a laser to reshape the tissue immediately beneath.

 All surface laser treatments produce similar results and the only difference between them is the way in which the corneal skin layer is removed by your surgeon.